 Additional Leader Roles

-Every member of a team or meeting that is cross-functional has an obligation to keep his or her department or function informed about the activities and progress of a meeting or ongoing team.
+Every member of a team or meeting that is cross-functional has an obligation to keep his or her department or function informed about the activities and progress of a meeting or an ongoing team.
 They also have the responsibility to seek input from coworkers who are not on the team or in the meeting.
 Not every employee can attend every meeting.

 If a meeting participant is performing ineffectively in the meeting, the leader has the responsibility to correct the behavior through effective meeting leader techniques during the meeting and effective coaching outside of the meeting.
 A meeting participant who monopolizes the meeting with his or her opinions or criticizes other members for theirs must be corrected before the individual sabotages the meeting’s success.

-An effective meeting leader doesn’t guarantee that a project or team performs successfully, but he or she is a key contributing factor when projects, departments, meetings or teams succeed.
+An effective meeting leader doesn’t guarantee that a project or team performs successfully, but he or she is a key contributing factor when projects, departments, meetings, or teams succeed.